-Diabetes and Brain Function
+Diabetes and brain function

-Wallenberg Center for Molecular Medicine
+- Start-up fund from Wallenberg Center for Molecular Medicine (funds available until 2024)

-Direktör Albert Påhlssons stifltelse
+- Project grant Direktör Albert Påhlssons stiftelse

 - Sweden-Brazil collaboration grant from the Swedish Foundation for International Cooperation in Research and Higher Education 2020-2022